wso2/docs-ei/en/micro-integrator/docs/overview/about-this-release-7.1.0.md

 -	WSO2 MI 1.2.0 as the embedded server runtime.
 -	Hot deployment capability for the embedded MI.
--   Configure the embedded Micro Integrator via the tool.
+-   Configure the embedded Micro Integrator via WSO2 Integration Studio.
 -   Run and Debug synapse configurations with MI 1.2.0.
 -   View deployed services using the **Runtime Services** view.
 -   View and monitor deployed artifacts using the **embedded** WSO2 EI Monitoring Dashboard.